mwermelinger/jollity/md/manual.md

 Jollity provides three functions to replace text.
 They can be used for various purposes.

-Each function accepts a string with the kinds of cells that should be processed, which can be: `all` for all cells;
+Each function accepts a string with the kinds of cells to be processed:
-`code`, `raw` and `markdown` for all cells of that kind;
+`all` for all cells; `code`, `raw` and `markdown` for all cells of that kind;
 `md:text`, `md:fence`, `md:head`, etc. for only certain kinds of Markdown cells.

+Each function takes a list of (old, new) string pairs, or a single pair.
+The function applies the replacements, in the order given, to all cells of the given kinds.

 ### Replace characters
 If you frequently need to type special characters for which there's no keyboard